percona/pgsm-docs/docs/reference.md

     userid               | regrole                  | An ID of the user who run a query |
-    datname              | name                        | The name of a database where the query was executed toplevel             | bool                     | True means that a query was executed as a top-level statement client_ip          | inet                       | The IP address of a client that run the query queryid            | text                       | The internal hash code serving to identify every query in a statement top_queryid        | text             | The internal hash code serving to identify a top query in a statement|
+    datname              | name                        | The name of a database where the query was executed toplevel             | bool                     | True means that a query was executed as a top-level statement client_ip          | inet                       | The IP address of a client that ran the query.
+Available only to superusers queryid            | text                       | The internal hash code serving to identify every query in a statement top_queryid        | text             | The internal hash code serving to identify a top query in a statement|
     planid             | text                       | An internally generated ID of a query plan